 Visual Studio contains a feature called IntelliSense, which provides code completions based on variable types, functions and imported modules.
 It also provides syntax highlighting and autocomplete function.

 You can download Visual Studio Code for Windows, Linux or macOS for free on this page.

 As a third alternative option, you could also consider Sublime Text, a powerful text editor.
-Most people love it for the user interface, the extraordinary features and the performance.
+Most people love it for the user interface, the extraordinary features, and performance.
 Just like with the other text editors that were mentioned above, you can extend Sublime Text with plugins.
 Check out this page for more information on how to set up Sublime Text to be a light-weight all-in-one data science IDE.